KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 ## DEP
+- Create new script (or mod check_dep_status_errors.py) to do a daily report which would include warnings and invalids.
+- Setup simple ktl logging with less noise for comparison?
 - Setup fake IPAC ingestion API
 - Change cmd line to assume --reprocess and --transfer (keep confirm).
 Add --notransfer?
 - Create a log file per KOAID? (and/or mark all logs with dbid)